-Our budget pick is the Lenovo Chromebook Duet 5 (2021), a 13-inch Chrome OS tablet with a kickstand and detachable keyboard.
+For media consumption, we recommend the Lenovo Chromebook Duet 5 (2021), a 13-inch Chrome OS tablet with a kickstand and detachable keyboard.
 This form factor lets you take the keyboard off when viewing content, which is convenient in tight spaces like an airplane, and it also makes the device easier to hold and use as a tablet.
-You can pop the keyboard back on when you need to type something out, although the keyboard itself feels cramped, so it isn't the best for typing long essays.
+You can pop the keyboard back on when you need to type something out; however, it feels cramped, so there are better options for typing long essays.

-The feature that makes this device stand out is its OLED display.
+The feature that makes this device amazing for viewing media is its OLED display.
 It's sharp, bright, and colorful, and like all OLEDs, it displays deep, inky blacks.
-The speakers get reasonably loud; however, they don't have much bass and sound slightly unnatural.
+The speakers get reasonably loud.
+However, they don't have much bass and sound slightly unnatural.
 The battery lasts around eight hours of video playback or 10 hours of light use, and it charges over USB-C, so you don't have to deal with a proprietary charger.
-The display supports pen input if you want to take notes or draw, but you have to buy the stylus separately.
+The display supports pen input if you want to take notes or draw, but you must buy the stylus separately.